NIMH-SCCN/callicog/README.md

 		sudo -u postgres createuser --interactive

 5. If the `createuser` command does not work, nor `psql`, you may need to lanch PostgreSQL manually:

 		/usr/local/opt/postgresql/bin/postgres -D /usr/local/var/postgres

+	A shortcut can be found in the HOME directory:

+		/usr/local/opt/postgresql/bin/postgres -D /usr/local/var/postgres